 CHRHS strives to fuse education and research to on-the-ground action by connecting students with experts through internships at top humanitarian and human rights organizations.
 Each year, qualified students are invited to apply for internships with one of our pre-identified partner organizations.
-Selected candidates will be given a fellowship award to help cover travel and living expenses during the internship.
+Selected candidates will be given a fellowship award to help cover associated living expenses during the internship.
+The amount of the award will be tiered based on whether the internship is remote based or in-person.
 These curated internships are carefully crafted with our partners so as to provide Brown students with valuable hands-on experience and working knowledge of humanitarian and human rights issues and best practices.
-The funds available for these opportunities are made possible through generous support from the Hearst Foundation.
+The funds available for these opportunities are made possible through generous support from the William Randolph Hearst Foundation.

 If you are a Brown or RISD student interested in the work of the Center for Human Rights and Humanitarian Studies (CHRHS) and looking for potential internship and research opportunities with the Center or with any of our partners, please fill out this form to let us know of your interests.
 You can visit our website to learn more about our ongoing research and training programs as well as view the profiles of our global advisory board, affiliated faculty, and fellows.
 CHRHS will take on the role of facilitating these connections with the appropriate point person.
 We look forward to hearing from you!
 Student Interest Form >